cue-lang/cuelang.org/content/docs/tutorial/working-with-a-custom-module-registry/en.md

 }
 {{{end}}}

-This imports the `frostyconfig` package from the module we published earlier and defines some actual values for the configuration, constrained by the `frostyconfig.#Config` schema.
+This imports the `frostyconfig` package from the first module you published and defines some concrete values for the configuration, constrained by the `frostyconfig.#Config` schema.
 {{{end}}}